Mewriick/Blazor.FlexGrid/README.md

 </GridView>
 ```
 And the Http request will be send to the server.
 For fully working delete feature you have to set properly **DeleteUri** of **LazyLoadingOptions**.
-In url at the end you must specify by template in {} the name of object property which is key and this key is send to the action method on server side.
+In url is a template where at end you must specify the name of object property in { } (for example {Id}) which is key and this key is send to the action method on server side.

 Or if the Grid is used as detail